johnedmonds/pepco-tracker/README.md

 ## For Development

+When you compile pepco-tracker (by running `mvn install` in the root directory) it will by default compile everything in development mode.

+First make sure you have a database set up.  pepco-web in development mode by default looks for a HSQLDB database at ../pepco-scraper/data/pepco.
+You can generate this database by running pepco-scraper in development mode from the `pepco-scraper/` directory.

-If you're doing development on pepco-web, you can `cd` into the `pepco-web` folder and run
+Then, to get a server going, simply `cd` into the `pepco-web` folder and run

     mvn jetty:run